How to sign in

-This is usually sent to you by letter when you register.
-Your user name is usually your initials followed by numbers to make it unique and is in lowercase.
-The numbers 1 and zero are not used in the user name so if you think that you see these they will in fact be the letters L or O in lower case.
-The OUCU can’t be changed once assigned.
-Your personal identifier (PI) can be interchanged with your OUCU when logging in.
+- User name: Usernames are sent to you by email when you register for study.
+It can be a code that is your initials followed by numbers and is in lowercase.
+The numbers 1 and 0 (zero) are not used in the user name, so if you think that you see these they will in fact be the letters L or O in lower case.
+E.g. abc456

 - Check that caps lock is not on